ethereum/EIPs/EIPS/eip-1.md

-# Note: This is just a test - not an actual PR
+# Note: This is just a test - not an actual PR.

 ---